Makalu

 Main article: 1955 French Makalu expedition

-An ascent without oxygen was attempted by the 1960-61 Silver Hut expedition but two attempts did not succeed.
+An ascent without oxygen was attempted by the 1960-61 Silver Hut expedition but neither of the two attempts succeeded.

 Notable ascents